Lego Pirates of the Caribbean

-Lego Pirates of the Caribbean was a Lego theme that is based on the film series of the same name.
+Lego Pirates of the Caribbean (stylized as LEGO Pirates of the Caribbean) is a discontinued Lego theme that is based on the film series of the same name.
 It is licensed from Walt Disney Pictures and Jerry Bruckheimer Films.
 There are nine known sets.
 The first wave was released in May 2011 with the second wave coming out in November 2011.
 In November 2010, it was officially announced by Lego that the video game Lego Pirates of the Caribbean: The Video Game was in production.
 It was released on May 10, 2011, in North America.
 The series acts as a thematic replacement for the popular Lego Pirates theme, featuring many of the same elements.
 Most of the sets are similar to the Lego Pirates theme.
-The theme was first introduced in 2011 and discontinued in 2017.
+The theme was first introduced in 2011 and was first discontinued in 2017 before turning with two new sets in 2025.

 Overview

 Lego Pirates of the Caribbean is based on the film.
 The product line focuses on the Jack Sparrow and Will Turner as they rescue the kidnapped Elizabeth Swann from the cursed crew of the Black Pearl, captained by Hector Barbossa, who become undead skeletons at night.
 Lego Pirates of the Caribbean aimed to recreate the main characters in Lego form, including Jack Sparrow, Will Turner and Elizabeth Swann.

 In addition, the film's Academy Award-winning production designer John Myhre was also on hand as guests were treated to the reveal of a life-sized figure of Captain Jack Sparrow standing a full six feet tall and made of 150,000 Lego bricks.